Structured Documents?

 The Elements dialog box appears.

 The Element Catalog contains the elements that are available for this document.
-Initially, the only elements that appear in the Element Catalog are the elements that can be inserted into the area in which the cursor is currently placed.
+Initially, the only elements that appear in the Element Catalog are the elements that can be inserted into the area in which the cursor is currently placed. - If you want to view all elements for the document, click Options located at the bottom of the Element Catalog.

 The Set Available Elements dialog box appears.